MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Design recommendations

-- Key functionality should be deployed and managed as independent loosely-coupled microservices with event-driven interaction through well-defined interfaces (synchronous and asynchronous).
+- Key functionality should be deployed and managed as independent loosely coupled microservices with event-driven interaction through well-defined interfaces (synchronous and asynchronous).
   - The definition of microservice boundaries should consider and align with critical user-flows.

 - Use event-driven asynchronous communication where possible to support sustainable scale and optimal performance.

 - Separate the delivery of static and dynamic content to users and deliver relevant content from a cache to reduce load on backend services optimize performance for end-users.

-- Given the strong recommendation (Network and Connectivity design area) to use Azure Front Door for global routing and WAF purposes, it is recommended to prioritize the use of Azure Front Door caching capabilities unless gaps exist.
+- Given the strong recommendation (Network and Connectivity design area) to use Azure Front Door for global routing and WAF purposes, it's recommended to prioritize the use of Azure Front Door caching capabilities unless gaps exist.

 ### Example for event-driven approach